Inductor Impedance Calculator

 Additional Notes

-• Always remember to ensure the units you’re using are consistent.
+• Always ensure the units you're using are consistent.
 Converting units incorrectly can lead to inaccurate calculations.

 • This calculation is specifically for ideal inductors.
 Real-world components may introduce additional complexities, like resistance, which can also impact overall impedance.